Performance Measures and Targets

 Transit National Goals with Performance Measures & Targets

 FTA has also established performance measures and targets for the public transit agencies for a strategic and systematic process of operating, maintaining, and improvement public capital assets effectively through their entire life cycle, along with requirements for safety management systems.
-At this time, the final rule for Public Transportation Agency Safety Plans (new Part 673 for Title 49 of the CFR) has not been issued by FTA.
+The final rule for Public Transportation Agency Safety Plans (new Part 673 for Title 49 of the CFR) is also available and implementation of those targets are forthcoming.

 Link to Transit Goals Table